Gwen Ffrangcon-Davies: Career

-Personal life
+Personal life and death

-She was created a Dame Commander of the Order of the British Empire in 1991, aged 100, and was the oldest-ever appointee to that honour until fellow actress Olivia de Havilland received her damehood in 2017.
-Ffrangcon-Davies died in 1992, two days after her 101st birthday.
+Ffrangcon-Davies was created a Dame Commander of the Order of the British Empire in 1991, aged 100, and was the oldest-ever appointee to that honour until fellow actress Olivia de Havilland received her damehood in 2017.
+Ffrangcon-Davies died in 1992, two days after her 101st birthday, and a month after her final acting role was screened.

 A lesbian, for many years her partner was South African actress Marda Vanne.
-She lived in the village of Stambourne, Essex.
+She lived in the village of Stambourne, Essex, England.

-She made two appearances on Desert Island Discs: one broadcast on 8 October 1962, and the other on 19 June 1988.
+Ffrangcon-Davies made two appearances on Desert Island Discs: one broadcast on 8 October 1962, and the other on 19 June 1988.